-KPI B2.3 Description of occupational health and safety Occupational Health and general disclosures and KPIs Description Section/Declaration Aspect B3: Development and Training General Disclosure Policies on improving employees' knowledge and Development and Training skills for discharging duties at work.
-Description of training activities.
-KPI B3.1 The percentage of employees trained by gender and employee category (e.g. senior management, middle management).
-Development and Training; PERFORMANCE DATA SUMMARY KPI B3.2 The average training hours completed per employee by gender and employee category.
-Aspect B4: Labour Standards General Disclosure Information on: Employment and Labour a) the policies; and Practices b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to prevention of child and forced labour.
-KPI B4.1 Description of measures to review employment Employment and Labour practices to avoid child and forced labour.
+general disclosures and Ri 13 Description Occion/ Declaration Aspect B3: Development and General Disclosure Policies on improving employees' knowledge and Development and Training skills for discharging duties at work.
+Description of 1/2/20 training activities.
+5 KPI B3.1 The percentage of employees trained by gender and Development and Training; employee category (e.g. senior management, middle PERFORMANCE DATA IZDL DO O management).
+SUMMARY KPI B3.2 The average training hours completed per employee by gender and employee category. by gender and employee category.
+Aspect B4: Labour Standards General Disclosure Information on: Employment and Labour a) the policies; and Practices b) compliance with relevant laws and regulations that have a significant impact on the issuer V(D) D 4 4 relating to prevention of child and forced labour.
+KPI B4.1 Description of measures to review employment Employment and Labour LADI DA O practices to avoid child and forced labour.
 Practices KPI B4.2 Description of steps taken to eliminate such practices Employment and Labour when discovered.
-Practices Aspect B5: Supply Chain Mana agement General Disclosure Policies on managing environmental and social risks of the supply chain.
-Supply Chain Management KPI B5.1 Number of suppliers by geographical region.
-Supply Chain Management; PERFORMANCE DATA SUMMARY KPI B5.2 Description of practices relating to engaging suppliers, number of suppliers where the practices are being implemented, how they are implemented and monitored.
-Supply Chain Management KPI B5.3 Description of practices used to identify environmental and social risks along the supply chain, and how they are implemented and monitored.
-Supply Chain Management KPI B5.4 Description of practices used to promote environmentally preferable products and services when selecting suppliers, and how they are implemented and monitored.
-Supply Chain Management general disclosures and KPIs Description Section/Declaration ------------------------------ ------------- ---------------------
+Practices Aspect B5: Supply Chain Man agement General Disclosure Policies on managing environmental and social risks Supply Chain Management of the supply chain.
+KPI B5.1 Number of suppliers by geographical region.
+Supply Chain Management; PERFORMANCE DATA SUMMARY KPI B5.2 Description of practices relating to engaging suppliers, Supply Chain Management number of suppliers where the practices are being implemented, how they are implemented and .
+(5) 5 - 0 monitored.
+KPI B5.3 Description of practices used to identify environmental Supply Chain Management and social risks along the supply chain, and how they KDI DE 4 are implemented and monitored.
+Owner by Objective Management KPI B5.4 Description of practices used to promote Supply Chain Management environmentally preferable products and services when selecting suppliers, and how they are implemented and monitored. пирыненкей ана птопкогеа.

+general disclosures and KPIs Description Section/Declaration ------------------------------ ------------- ---------------------

-General Disclosure Information on: PRODUCT a) the policies; and RESPONSIBILITY b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to health and safety, advertising, labelling and privacy matters relating to products and services provided and methods of redress.
+Aspect B6: Product Responsi General Disclosure Information on: PRODUCT a) the policies; and RESPONSIBILITY b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to health and safety, advertising, labelling and privacy matters relating to products and services provided and methods of redress.
 KPI B6.1 Percentage of total products sold or shipped subject Due to our business nature, to recalls for safety and health reasons. our products do not cause any safety and health issues.
 KPI B6.2 Number of products and service related complaints Customer Service received and how they are dealt with.
 KPI B6.3 Description of practices relating to observing and Intellectual Property Rights protecting intellectual property rights.
 KPI B6.4 Description of quality assurance process and recall Products and Services procedures.
 Quality KPI B6.5 Description of consumer data protection and privacy PROTECTION OF policies, how they are implemented and monitored.
-CUSTOMER INFORMATION Aspect B7: Anti-corrupti on General Disclosure Information on: ANTI-CORRUPTION a) the policies; and b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to bribery, extortion, fraud and money laundering.
+CUSTOMER INFORMATION Aspect B7: Anti-corruption General Disclosure Information on: ANTI-CORRUPTION a) the policies; and b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to bribery, extortion, fraud and money laundering.
 KPI B7.1 Number of concluded legal cases regarding corrupt ANTI-CORRUPTION practices brought against the issuer or its employees during the Reporting Period and the outcomes of the cases.
 KPI B7.2 Description of preventive measures and ANTI-CORRUPTION whistleblowing procedures, how they are implemented and monitored.
 KPI B7.3 Description of anti-corruption training provided to ANTI-CORRUPTION directors and staff.